Olian04/better-random/README.md

 # better-random
-A collection of useful random-related-functions to make the `Math.random` module a bit more usefull.
+A collection of useful random-related-functions to make the `Math.random` module a bit more useful.

 __CDN:__